70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 doctor appointment concealed carry

 It sounds like something you would never do, yet the TSA confiscated over 2500 firearms last year.
-That is a lot of people who make that mistake of keeping your gun in your luggage.
+That is a lot of people who made the mistake of keeping your gun in your carry-on luggage.
+Read our guide: How to Carry Your Gun On The Plane Legally.

 airport security firearm

 It isn't like those guns are very valuable or anything … plus, if the lock takes some time to open, that is ok right?
-Buy a better safe.
+Wrong.
+Buy a better safe and check out our recommendations from our handgun safe buyers guide.

 DSC03669

-13. Falling out of Love With Everyday Carry
+18. Falling Out of Love With Everyday Carry

 reasons why you don't carry copy

 The jail is the wrong place and time to pick your attorney out of the yellow pages.
-Pick out the right attorney while you still have time and energy on your side.
+Pick out the right attorney while you still have time and freedom on your side.

 jail cell need an attorney